 In this deeply emotional and nostalgic poem, which can be read in full here, the poet is talking about the time when we were watching the fireworks light the sky.
 The sight soothes us and appeals to our creative instincts, putting us in an elated state of euphoria.
 It gives us a feeling similar to the one which we experience when we meet someone who strongly appeals to our senses.
 We are in such a state of bliss that we want it to go on and not come to an end.
 But there’s no permanence to anything and everything comes to an end.
 The poet has very aptly expressed these feelings of mortality and finality when she says: “And in the falling of fire, the spent rocket”.

-Through these words, the poet gives us a feeling of mortality and through some very powerful imagery has succeeded in conveying the message of finality of all objects.
-The fire from the fireworks that was once seen to be going upward in the sky is now seen coming down.
+Through these words, the poet gives us a feeling of mortality and through some very powerful imagery has succeeded in conveying the message of the finality of all objects.
+The fire from the fireworks that were once seen to be going upward in the sky is now seen coming down.
 This sight takes us in the past assailing us with strong nostalgic feelings.

 Such an absence